-Beginning with the Class of 2023, all students must meet one of the Keystone Graduation Pathways criteria.
-While the Department of Education has not officially confirmed all of the criteria yet, the first two options involve passing all three Keystone Exams or a combination of passing and attaining certain minimum scores.
-Therefore, while we are waiting for the completed list of options, we are encouraging all students from the Class of 2023 and beyond to make every effort to meet the criteria for one of the first two options.
+All students in the Class of 2027 must meet one of the Keystone Graduation Pathways criteria as listed on the next page.
+We are encouraging all students from the Class of 2027 to make every effort to meet the criteria for one of the first two options.